In this article

 - Everything lands in my Notion content calendar

-The magic is in the prompts.
+The work is in the prompts.
 Generic “summarize this” prompts produce garbage.
-I spent weeks refining prompts that capture my voice and match each platform’s style.
+I keep iterating on prompts that match my voice and each platform’s shape - it’s never one-and-done.
 (Want to see the exact prompts I use?
 They’re in my social media automation tutorial.)

 Setup time: About 2 hours for the full pipeline